-On 19 December 2014, the Company entered into an executive agreement with Mr Peter Stickland which contains the following major key terms:-
+On 1 December 2015, the Company entered into an executive agreement with Mr Peter Stickland.
+Mr Stickland had previously signed a one-year fixed term contract on 19th December 2014.
+The new executive agreement contains the following major key terms:-